NeedFrench

 C’est un plaisir de vous rencontrer (seh uhn pleh-zeer duh voo rahn-kohn-tray)

-See also 14 Ways to Say Goodbye in French (With Pronunciation)
+See also 8 Ways to say "Get Well Soon" in French

 This warm greeting means “It’s a pleasure to meet you.”